-Childers Settlers in the United States in the 17th Century
+Childers Settlers in United States in the 17th Century

 - Margtt Childers, who arrived in Virginia in 1666

-Childers Settlers in the United States in the 19th Century
+Childers Settlers in United States in the 19th Century

 - Harry N. Childers, aged 23, who emigrated to America from Worcester, in 1892

-Childers Settlers in the United States in the 20th Century
+Childers Settlers in United States in the 20th Century

 - H.H.
 Childers, aged 30, who landed in America, in 1904